openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 has a custom Ironic Python Agent image, or needs to modify where the httpboot folder is set to.

+This role has several variables that can vary between OS families, distributions, and their specific versions.
+These are specified in the required_defaults_* files.
+They are imported in a particular order.
+For example, for Ubuntu 15.04, the role will attempt to import the following files:

+- required_defaults_Debian.yml
+- required_defaults_Ubuntu.yml
+- required_defaults_Ubuntu_15.04.yml

+Not all of the possible files for a given distribution/version combination need to exist.
+The recommended approach for adding a new variable is:

+- Put the variable in the most generic set of defaults to which it applies: for example, if a given variable is applicable to all Debian-family OSes, put it in required_defaults_Debian.yml

+- Variables specified in the more specific files will be used to override values in the more generic defaults files.

+- If a given default applies to multiple versions of a distribution, that variable needs to be specified for each version which it affects.

 Dependencies
 ------------